patevs/windows-setup/docs/npm-global-list.md

 ## NodeJS and NPM Utilities

 * [`auto-install`](https://github.com/siddharthkp/auto-install) Auto installs dependencies as you code.
 Just hit save.
+* [`bundle-phobia-cli`](https://github.com/AdrieanKhisbe/bundle-phobia-cli) Helps you find the cost of adding a npm package to your bundle
 * [`cost-of-modules`](https://github.com/siddharthkp/cost-of-modules) Find out which of your dependencies are slowing you down.
 * [`david`](https://github.com/alanshaw/david) Tells you when your package npm dependencies are out of date.
 * [`depcheck`](https://github.com/depcheck/depcheck) Check your npm module for unused dependencies.